LegoMiners/WHSTechNotes/journal.md

 # January 13, 2025

 My thoughts on this happening is that we all knew this day would come soon or later if we liked or not. and also i think it will give us limits because AI will soon take are jobs as a tech work or class student, i would prepare myself is by doing to start heading a different college career because AI will take over all of this because it advanced it has become

+# February 3, 2025

+just put the fries in the bag miss